Azure/MS-AMP/README.md

 - PyTorch version 1.13 or later (which can be checked by running `python -c "import torch; print(torch.__version__)"`).

 ### Install nccl to support fp8
+You need to install specific nccl to supports fp8.
+You can install it from source.
 ```bash
 git clone https://github.com/yzygitzh/nccl.git
 cd nccl